10 Leadership Skills Every Effective Leader Needs

 Being self-aware is about being aware of what your emotion is in the moment, why you feel it, or what triggered it.

-Structured reflection time (for example: writing down your thoughts and feelings in the form of a diary or journal) can help make sound decisions
+Structured reflection time (for example: writing down your thoughts and feelings (in a diary or journal) can help you make sound decisions

 ii.
 Self-management